East Head

 If you liked this walk…

-…try this one at Ferry Point on Hayling Island which also has sand dunes.
+…try this one at Ferry Point on Hayling Island which also has a few sand dunes.

 We are passionate about keeping The Ambling Path as a free resource available to everyone, forever.
 If you have enjoyed using our walking guides, then please consider leaving us a donation.
 This will help to cover our costs as well as rewarding the considerable time and effort needed to maintain the site.
 Thank you.